Monthly Celebrations

 Black History Month

-Our campus annually celebrates Black History Month by offering enriching conversations, presentations, and showcases that provide varied perspectives on the lives of Black people from the African Diaspora who live in the United States and the world.
+Our campus annually celebrates Black History Month with enriching conversations, presentations, and showcases that offer varied perspectives on the lives of Black people from the African Diaspora living in the United States and around the world.

 Latinx and Hispanic Heritage Month